poemm/testnet/c_cpp_guide.md

 Below are four quirks of using C/C++ to write Ewasm contracts.
 These quirks may improve as tools and Ewasm improve.

 Quirk 1) WebAssembly is still primitive and lacks features.
-For example WebAssembly lacks support for exceptions and we have no way to do systeam calls in Ewasm.
+For example WebAssembly lacks support for exceptions and we have no way to do system calls in Ewasm.
 We compile against patched versions of libc and libc++ to allow us to use `malloc`, but the patches are not enough for `std::vector` which uses more than just `malloc` to manage memory.
 But memory management may be unwanted for Ewasm contracts since it costs gas.
 This situation will improve as WebAssembly, compilers, and libraries mature.

 Quirk 2) In the current Ewasm design, all communication between the contract and the client is done through the module's memory.
-For example, the message data ("call data") to the contract is accessed by calling `callDataCopy` to put this data to a location in WebAssembly memory.
-Accessing a contract's storage requires calls to `storageStore` or `storageLoad`, which take as arguments the memory pointers to the storage address and storage value.
+For example, the message data ("call data") to the contract is accessed by calling `callDataCopy`, which puts this data to WebAssembly memory at a location given by a pointer.
 We must allocate this memory in C/C++ using `malloc`.
 For example, before calling `callDataCopy`, one may use `getCallDataSize` to see how many bytes of memory to `malloc`.

 Quirk 3) In the current Ewasm design, the Ethereum client writes data into WebAssembly as big-endian, and WebAssembly memory is little-endian, so has reversed bytes when the data is in the WebAssembly operand stack.
 For example, when the call data is brought into memory using `callDataCopy`, and those bytes are loaded to the WebAssembly stack using `i64.load`, all of the bytes are reversed.
 So extra C/C+ code may be needed to reverse the bytes.